-I entered into the darkest period of my life in my late teen and early adulthood.
+I entered into the darkest period of my life in my late teens and early adulthood.
 I was painfully stunted during those years.
 Given my early life experience, I would rather endure a state devoid of warmth and comfort than risk feeling vulnerable with others.
 Looking back, although I was staying alive, I was hardly ‘alive’.
-Despite things being ‘fine’ on the surface, despite all the qualifications and achievements that I have collected, behind the exterior of a successful, ‘together’ person was someone deeply lonely and empty.
+Despite things being ‘fine’ on the surface, despite all the qualifications and achievements that I have collected, behind the exterior of a successful, ‘together’ person was someone lonely and empty.

 Was it worth it?
 Hell yes, it was.
-Once I have reconnected to my vitality, I could no longer tolerate the pain of blocking it.
+Once I reconnected to my vitality, I could no longer tolerate the pain of blocking it.

-I also learned that finding my way back into life means embracing the full spectrum of human experience.
+I also learned that finding my way back into life means embracing the full spectrum of the human experience.
 Life does not come with guarantees; being alive involves vulnerability and sometimes suffering.
 However, when we lose our tolerance for the unpredictable, we also lose contact with joy.
-Much like life, relationships are multiple and various, encompassing pain as well as pleasure, labour as well as play.
+Much like life, relationships are multiple and various, encompassing pain as well as pleasure, labor as well as play.
 I now aspire to have mutually expressive relationships with others that involve visibility of our hearts on both sides.
-This means having the courage to be imperfect, breaking through intellectualisation and perfectionism, and leaning into my sense of intuitive knowing.
+This means having the courage to be imperfect, breaking through intellectualization and perfectionism, and leaning into my sense of intuitive knowing.

 Holding the tension between solitude and community is an ongoing learning edge for me; however, I also know that I am not alone in this journey: the desire to preserve oneself while being with others, to be independent while belonging to something larger is an existential one, shared by all of us.
 As Eric Fromm (1956) proposed, a solution to this tension is “relatedness”: the synthesis of closeness and uniqueness.

-Being a therapist
+Being a therapist/ coach

 my words to you